mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_database_instances.html.markdown

   * `storage_stores.#.prefix` - Prefix the Federated Database Instance applies when searching for files in the S3 bucket .
   * `storage_stores.#.delimiter` - The delimiter that separates `storage_databases.#.collections.#.data_sources.#.path` segments in the data store.
   * `storage_stores.#.include_tags` - Determines whether or not to use S3 tags on the files in the given path as additional partition attributes.
+  * `storage_stores.#.cluster_name` - Human-readable label of the MongoDB Cloud cluster on which the store is based.
+  * `storage_stores.#.cluster_id` - ID of the Cluster the Online Archive belongs to.
+  * `storage_stores.#.allow_insecure` - Flag that validates the scheme in the specified URLs.
+  * `storage_stores.#.public` - Flag that indicates whether the bucket is public.
+  * `storage_stores.#.default_format` - Default format that Data Lake assumes if it encounters a file without an extension while searching the storeName.
+  * `storage_stores.#.urls` - Comma-separated list of publicly accessible HTTP URLs where data is stored.
+  * `storage_stores.#.read_preference` - MongoDB Cloud cluster read preference, which describes how to route read requests to the cluster.
+    * `storage_stores.#.read_preference.maxStalenessSeconds` - Maximum replication lag, or staleness, for reads from secondaries.
+    * `storage_stores.#.read_preference.mode` - Read preference mode that specifies to which replica set member to route the read requests.
+    * `storage_stores.#.read_preference.tagSets` - List that contains tag sets or tag specification documents.
+      * `storage_stores.#.read_preference.tagSets.name` - Human-readable label of the tag.
+      * `storage_stores.#.read_preference.tagSets.value` - Value of the tag.
 ## Import

 The Federated Database Instance can be imported using project ID, name of the instance and name of the AWS s3 bucket, in the format `project_id`--`name`--`aws_test_s3_bucket`, e.g.